What Does an Addiction Counselor in Alaska Do? What is Their Job Role?

 Counselor education requirements

-The counselor technician 1 should take confidentiality and ethics classes, four hours each, required of every mental health and social services professional.
+The counselor technician 1 should take confidentiality and ethics classes, four hours each, required of every behavioral health and social services professional.
 Take eight hours of infectious diseases and HIV/AIDS-related classes.
 Because of where you plan to work, take eight hours of CPR and first aid classes.

 As you get into the counseling and psychology course work, you’ll be taking classes in counseling, introduction to addictive behaviors and cross-cultural diversity.
 Eight hours of crisis intervention will be required, as will a class in documentation.